The 10 Best Salt-Free Water Softeners: Which Saltless Water Softener is Right for You?

 If you want whole-house softening/conditioning, but don’t want to filter all the water that enters your home, you can still filter the water you drink by placing an under-sink or faucet-mounted reverse osmosis or charcoal water filtration unit in your kitchen.
 This mixed approach is the best way to reduce the impact of hard water minerals across your home while filtering contaminants from the water you drink and cook with.

 The next factor you need to consider is how much water you use.
 You can figure this out by counting the number of bathrooms you have or by looking at several of your water bills and finding an average.
-Most of the 10 best salt-free water softeners on our list are rated for how much water they can treat before requiring a filter change.
+Most of the 10 best salt-free water softeners on our list are rated for how much water they can treat before requiring a filter change for each water conditioner.
 You can opt for a less expensive model and change your filter more often, or pay more upfront and deal with fewer filter changes.
 Filter changes aren't affected by using cold water or hot water.

 The Best Salt-Free Water Softeners